GonzalesP/Fruit-Catcher/README.md

 The goal of the game is to catch as many fruits as you can before losing 3 lives!

-Controls:
+Note: You will need pygame installed to run the game!

+## Controls
-    Press LEFT or A to move left
+1. Press LEFT or A to move left
-    Press RIGHT or D to move right.
+2. Press RIGHT or D to move right.
-    Press LSHIFT or RSHIFT to SPRINT (move twice as fast).
+3. Press LSHIFT or RSHIFT to SPRINT (move twice as fast).
     - Sometimes you'll need to sprint to close large gaps between fruits!

 # Credits
-Game inspiration:
+## Game inspiration:
     Fruit Catcher is based on the rhythm game "osu!
 Catch the Beat."

     Multiple images and sounds are borrowed from this game, including: